Get

 Final Thoughts

 Bombay cats are gorgeous creatures that look like tiny panthers, which means that for many pet owners, they are at the top of their wish list.
 While getting one of these rare kittens is possible, there is quite a waitlist in the United States.
-It is possible, but highly unlikely, that’ll you find a Bombay cat in a local rescue shelter, as most pet owners who pay the steep price for this feline tend to hold onto their cats.
+It is possible, but highly unlikely, that you will find a Bombay cat in a local rescue shelter, as most pet owners who pay the steep price for this feline tend to hold onto their cats.

 However, the Bombay makes an exceptional pet that will provide plenty of love and entertainment for many years.